The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Acknowledgement

 \section{Acknowledgement}

-We acknowledge support from the Austrian Science Fund (FWF) via the SFB project F 65, project W1245 and by the Vienna Science and Technology Fund (WWTF) MA16-066 (SEQUEX).
-Changhe Yang is supported by the NSF Grant DMS-2205590.
+N.M. and J.M. acknowledge financial support from the Austrian Science Fund (FWF) via the SFB project F65 and the DK project W1245, as well as the Vienna Science and Technology Fund (WWTF) via project MA16-066 "SEQUEX".